- How is breast cancer treated?

 - Tamoxifen for 5 years, followed by an AI for 5 years

-- An AI for 5 years
+- An AI for at least 5 years

 For most post-menopausal women whose cancers are hormone receptor-positive, most doctors recommend taking an AI at some point during adjuvant therapy.
 Right now, standard treatment is to take these drugs for about 5 years (or alternate with tamoxifen for a total of at least 5 years).
 Studies are now being done to see if taking an AI for more than 5 years would be more helpful.